neondatabase/website/content/docs/conceptual-guides/branching.md

     - **LSN**: Creates a branch with data up to the specified Log Sequence Number (LSN).
 6. Click **Create Branch**.

-An endpoint is created with each branch, which is required connect to the branch from a PostgreSQL client, an application, or the Neon API.
+An endpoint is created with each branch, which is required connect to the branch from a client or application.

 ## View branches